Kharouk/mfe-demo/landing_page_demo/README.md

 > The best Web3 SaaS App in the Metaverse.

-## Demo application highlighting Micro-frontends using Module Federation, AWS, and CI/CD.
+## Demo application highlighting Micro-frontends using Module Federation, AWS, and Github Actions.